nuejs/create-nue/nuemark-demo/index.md

 ---
+inline_css: true
 sections: [.hero]
 appdir: home
 ---

 # Markdown with megapowers
-Meet the new standard for modern web teams.
+Meet a new content format for fast-moving web teams.

 [button.epic "*Learn how it works*"]